 Our cats are such a wonderful addition to our life, whether they are sitting on your lap or following you around the house.
 They are curious, affectionate creatures and in order to give them the best life possible, it’s crucial to cater to their needs.

 Cats are very sensitive to smell – far more than we simplistic humans.
-Do use this knowledge to find natural ways to help your cat behave well and to keep it safe and happy.
+Use this knowledge to find natural ways to help your cat behave well and keep it safe and happy.

 All in all, understanding what smells cats like and dislike makes us all better pet owners.
 In the end, isn’t that what life’s all about?